A Grade II listed unique tiny home used until the 1950s as a Victorian ladies loo.

 The Loovre is superbly located for short breaks throughout any season and provides an excellent base to explore the wider Northumberland and Borders area.
 With the main East Coast Rail Line running through it, Berwick is also an ideal car-free destination served by good local services.

 Sitting in a quiet corner of the town centre and within (nearly on!) the Elizabethan Town Walls, this tiny home benefits from excellent amenities right on the doorstep.
-In one direction, you will find a selection of characterful shops on Castlegate including a book shop, an antique centre, a deli and a fantastic vintage shop, as well as ‘Pier Red’ where you can sip a rich espresso whilst browsing artworks and collectables by popular Northern artists.
-Also look out for their regular jazz evenings where you can unwind to the smooth, mellow sounds of talented local musicians.
+Starting off on Marygate, the town’s main street, you will find a mix of high street names along with local traders.
+Continuing onto Castlegate you will find a selection of characterful shops including a book shop, antique centre, and a butcher, as well as ‘Pier Red’ where you can sip a rich espresso whilst browsing artworks and collectables by popular Northern artists.
+Also look out for their live music evenings where you can unwind to the smooth, mellow sounds of talented local musicians.

 With its rich history, charming Georgian architecture, vibrant cultural and arts scene, golden beaches, superb wildlife, extensive leisure opportunities, as well as links to long-distance walking and cycling routes, the whole area is quite simply packed with interest.